Director of Research at Newcomb Institute:

 Along with my co-chair, I create and execute programming for local scholars to encourage public scholarship and engagement between university researchers and local policymakers.
 Recent programs have included media training, workshops for scholars to participate in judicial proceedings, and a self-promotion workshop for graduate students.
 In 2020, our chapter co-hosted a state-wide voter summit for undergraduate organizers across Louisiana to prepare for the 2020 election.

-Administrative Assistant Professor of Women’s Political Leadership at Newcomb Institute:
+Administrative Associate Professor of Women’s Political Leadership at Newcomb Institute: